realityexpander/How_to_program_from_ground_up/13-Conclusion.md

   - Paradigms are not independent, Different paradigms can be combined to create a program that is easier to understand and maintain.
   - Paradigms are not frozen and are constantly evolving as new ideas are added to the software development methods to make creating software easier and more effective.
-  - Each paradigm has their own trade-offs and costs that must be considered when choosing which paradigm is appropriate for a particular problem.
-Sometimes, the best solution is the simplest one.
+  - Each paradigm has its own benefits, costs, and costs that must be considered when choosing which paradigm is appropriate for a particular problem.
+    - ### <font style="color: yellow;"> Often, the best solution is the simplest one.</font>
   - Paradigms are not dogma, and should not be followed blindly, but should be used as a guide to help structure and organization the program to be easiest to understand and change.